camroga/camroga.github.io/index.md

 - Word2Vec
 - Transformer-based embeddings

-These methods encode semantic meaning by representing words as vectors in a high-dimensional space.
+These methods encode semantic meaning by representing words as vectors in a high dimensional space.

 ---